How To Write Sample Email To Approach New Client (+ Templates)

 Now, imagine you’re trying to reach a business owner or a C-level executive.

-Chances, they’re receiving even more cold emails, pitches, and LinkedIn sales outreach daily.
+There’s a high chance they’re receiving 3x the cold emails, pitches, and LinkedIn sales outreach daily.

 Maybe even more since a lot of sales outreach and client acquisition is automated now.